tugraz-isds/pcee/README.md

 The explorable explainer uses [SPCD3](https://github.com/tugraz-isds/spcd3) to generate and visualise parallel coordinates.

-Scroll-based interactions are powered by [Scrollama](https://github.com/russellsamora/scrollama), a lightweight JavaScript library for scrollytelling using the Intersection Observer API.

 Scroll-driven animations are implemented using native CSS.
 For browsers and platforms that don't yet support it, a fallback is provided using [GSAP](https://github.com/greensock/GSAP) as a polyfill.